 All trains departing either Algeciras, Granada, or Malaga are the regional trains (media distancia).
 The service to Madrid runs between Algeciras-Madrid, and is a type of train known as Altaria.
 This is not a high speed service.
 All AVE services will require changing trains at Bobadilla.

-The AVE high speed train does not currently service Ronda, although the track will be upgraded over the next two to three years.
+The AVE high speed train does not currently service Ronda, although there are plans to upgrade the track at sometime in the future.

 The railway station in Ronda is open from 06.45 till 22.00, although the ticket office is only open from 06.50 till 21.30 and outside these times the only person in attendance will be the station controller.
 Within the building there is a bar that serves coffee, drinks and light tapas.
 They also have a set menu for travelers with time to spare.

-Parking at the station is not free, and the gates will only open between 07.00 and 22.00, if cost of parking is an issue, we’d recommend parking in the street outside the station which is free.
+Parking at the station is charged for but not expensive, and the gates open between 07.00 and 22.00, if cost of parking is an issue, we’d recommend parking in the street outside the station which is free.
 Be warned that parking on yellow lines or in a way that obstructs traffic will likely see your vehicle towed to the impound yard.

 Getting from the train station in Ronda to the Tourist Information Office, the Plaza del Toros, and Puente Nuevo is a short 10 minute walk and you certainly don’t need to get a taxi, simply follow my walking directions from the Ronda railway station.